fergald/explainer-bfcache-ccns/api.md

   it does not require ensuring that every path that leads to a significant state change also clears BFCache

-### Triggering on something other than cookies

-If there are sites which store authentication tokens in IndexedDB or private filesystem, we could perhaps evict on changes to certain keys or files.
-We have not proposed this since we are unaware of any concrete examples of this.
-It's unclear that we _should_ support them if they exist as a HTTPS-only cookie is considered best practice for storing auth tokens, however nothing prevents this API from being extended to monitor other stores.

 ## Security considerations

 This just adds another way for a page to be evicted from BFCache.
-It's conceiable that a.com could decrease b.com's BFCache hit rate, by causing b.com's cookies to change more frequently than normal.
+It's conceivable that a.com could decrease b.com's BFCache hit rate, by causing b.com's cookies to change more frequently than normal.
 E.g. by repeatedly navigating an iframe to a URL of b.com's that changes cookies even without any user-interaction